Search

-Before my daughter came along I knew very few people with learning disabilities (LD).
-Of course I saw people with LD at work, but I’m afraid I was pretty ignorant of the issues they faced and didn’t really attempt to think about how I could make their visit to the ED less problematic.
-My priority was assessing, diagnosing and managing in a short a time frame as possible and I stuck to the same systems I used with all my other patients.
+Before my daughter came along, I knew very few people with learning disabilities.
+Of course, I saw people with learning disability at work, but I’m afraid I was pretty ignorant of the issues they faced and didn’t really attempt to think about how I could make their visit to the Emergency Department (ED) less problematic.
+My priority was assessing, diagnosing and managing in as short a time frame as possible and I stuck to the same systems I used with all my other patients.

 Then Amy arrived.

-She has Down syndrome and autism and, over the last 12 years, has taught me more than I could ever have imagined about learning disabilities, patience, determination and prioritization.
+She has Down syndrome and is autistic and, over the last 18 years, has taught me more than I could ever have imagined about learning disabilities, patience, determination and prioritization.

 The Headlines

 Approximately 2% of adults have a mild intellectual disability and 0.35% have a severe or profound disability.
 There are many, many causes for these disabilities including chromosomal problems, congenital infections, neurodegenerative conditions, post-traumatic conditions and those which we still can’t properly explain but which definitely aren’t caused by vaccines.
-Many of these, as well as causing learning difficulties, also have physical symptoms and comorbidities, so you will meet plenty of people with LD in the ED.
-Some conditions causing LD are “invisible” – you may find no obvious physical clues that your patient has difficulties which may impact on your assessment and management.
+Many of these, as well as causing learning disability, also have physical symptoms and comorbidities, so you will meet plenty of people with a learning disability in the ED.
+Some conditions causing learning disability are “invisible” – you may find no obvious physical clues that your patient has a disability which may impact on your assessment and management.
 Conversely, some patients who appear very physically disabled may have no learning disability.
 It’s so easy to get basic things like communication wrong, making the rest of our job so much harder.

-People with LD die, on average, 20-25 years earlier than people without LD.
+People with a learning disability die, on average, 20-25 years earlier than people without a learning disability.
 Median life expectancy for everyone is increasing, but that gap isn’t narrowing.
-CIPOLD (the confidential inquiry into premature deaths of people with learning disability) found many reasons for this, including reduced access to screening and interventions for conditions such as obesity, low uptake of vaccinations including the ‘flu jab and delays in investigations, diagnoses and treatments.
-The biggest discrepancy between people with LD and those without, with regards to cause of death, is that those with LD are three times more likely to die from something amenable to treatment, compared to those without (most often a respiratory infection).
+CIPOLD (the confidential inquiry into premature deaths of people with learning disability, 2013) found many reasons for this, including reduced access to screening and interventions for conditions such as obesity, low uptake of vaccinations including the ‘flu jab and delays in investigations, diagnoses and treatments.
+The biggest discrepancy between people with a learning disability and those without, with regards to cause of death, is that those with a learning disability are up to five times more likely to die from something amenable to treatment (LeDeR – Learning from lives and deaths – people with a learning disability and autistic people), compared to those without (most often a respiratory infection).
 As a doctor, this saddens and angers me.
 We need to do better.

 The ED Environment

 When an emergency physician enters an ED we know where we are.
 We belong.
 The noise, the hustle and bustle, the general organized chaos feels strangely comforting and familiar.
 To everyone else though, it can be terrifying.
 Add in being in pain or feeling unwell.
-Then add in a lack of understanding, sensory processing difficulties and a loss of your usual routine (which might be the only thing that gets you through the day) and we’re getting close to how a patient with LD might feel when they arrive at the ED.
-Sensory processing problems are common, particularly in autistic spectrum disorders.
-Sudden or loud noises can be overwhelming and there’s plenty of those in the ED – buzzers, alarms, beeping monitors, ringing telephones, shouting, crying, screaming… People with LD can find it almost impossible to filter out sensory stimulation.
+Then add in difficulty understanding, sensory processing differences and a loss of your usual routine (which might be the only thing that gets you through the day) and we’re getting close to how a patient with learning disability might feel when they arrive at the ED.
+Sensory processing differences are common, particularly in people who are also autistic.
+Sudden or loud noises can be overwhelming and there’s plenty of those in the ED – buzzers, alarms, beeping monitors, ringing telephones, shouting, crying, screaming… People with a learning disability can find it almost impossible to properly filter out sensory stimuli.

 It can make the world of difference if the patient and their carers are offered somewhere quiet to wait or a place to escape to when the waiting room gets too much.
 Waiting itself can be a massive problem, particularly with conditions such as ADHD.
 I’m not suggesting patients jump the queue purely because they have a learning disability, but wherever possible explaining the situation, keeping carers updated and providing an appropriate environment to wait in can go a long way to helping the situation.

-This Canadian toolkit is a really useful resource for helping to ensure your ED is LD friendly.
+The RCEM Toolkit is a really useful resource for helping to ensure your ED is learning disability friendly.

 Communication

 We commonly provide forms of translation for patients who do not speak English.
-We need to think of people with LD in the same light.
-Depending on the specific type of LD, people may have a difficulty with speech and language to a greater or lesser extent.
+We need to think of people with learning disability and speech and language differences in the same light.
+Depending on the specific type of learning disability, people may have a difficulty with speech and language to a greater or lesser extent.
 As clinicians we have a duty to find out how best to communicate with our patients.
 Ask what you can do to help them.
 Some people, such as those with Down syndrome, may have a relative strength in understanding visual media such as signs or symbols but find understanding and remembering auditory information far more difficult.
 Would using gesture help your patient?
 Could you use pictures to help explain procedures or treatments?
-Do you need a British Sign Language translator or does your patient use Makaton (a more simple system, with many signs similar to common gestures)?
+Do you need a British Sign Language translator or does your patient use Makaton (a more simple system, with many signs similar to common gestures, which is used to support the spoken word)?
 Keep speech clear and emphasize key words.
 Wherever possible, keep background noise to a minimum to enable your patient to concentrate.
 Use simple, one-step instructions.
 Break things down – explain what will happen, when, how, who will be involved.
 Avoid jargon.
 Give time for processing information and for formulating a reply.
 Your patient may need several seconds to understand what you have asked, decide on an answer and form the words or gestures required to give you that answer.
 Don’t rush them.
 Pay close attention to non-verbal communication – sounds, facial expressions, body positions.
 Wherever possible ask for input from family or carers.
 They will know far more about how their loved one communicates than you do and may pick up on cues that indicate pain, anxiety or discomfort.
-Pain is a difficult concept for anyone to describe, but may express itself as aggression, agitation or restlessness or your patient may instead become withdrawn or tearful.
+Pain is a difficult concept for anyone to describe, but may express itself as aggression, agitation or restlessness, or your patient may instead become withdrawn or tearful.
 For more on communication read this great link.

-Some people with LD understand far more than they are able to communicate.
+Some people with a learning disability understand far more than they are able to communicate.
 Do not assume your patient cannot understand you, given help.
-As @Alan_Saunders57 tweeted:

 It may sound obvious, but don’t forget to talk directly to your patient.
 Read this, by a young woman with Down syndrome.

 Does your patient have a Hospital Passport?
-These are similar to the “All About Me” documents you may be familiar with from patients with dementia.
+These are similar to the “All About Me” documents you may be familiar with from patients with dementia and usually contain invaluable information about how to communicate with your patient, or how to spot they are in pain.
 If possible, get it entered onto their electronic patient record.
 Do they have an emergency care plan?
 Both these things can save patients and carers from having to answer the same questions over and over again and can help you prepare for your consultation.

 Assessment

-The Learning Disabilities Mortality Review (LeDeR) programme revealed that problems with early identification of serious illness are common.
-Families are often better than clinicians at recognizing that their loved one is unwell, but we need to listen to them and empower them to be able to give us the information we need.
+LeDeR revealed that problems with early identification of serious illness are common.
+Families are often better than clinicians at recognizing that their loved one is unwell, but we must listen to them and empower them to be able to give us the information we need.
 More on the LeDeR programme can be found here.

 Depending on the cause of your patient’s learning disability, they may not present how you would expect them to when unwell.
 People with neurological conditions may not mount a tachycardia or pyrexia.
 Your patient may not be able to explicitly describe their symptoms.
-They may have comorbidities which mean that their usual vital signs or NEWS score are not in the same range as everyone elses.
+They may have comorbidities which mean that their usual vital signs or NEWS2 score are not in the same range as everyone else’s.

 It’s important not to assume, however, that things like abnormal oxygen saturations or blood pressure, respiratory secretions, hypotonia or poor peripheral perfusion are “normal for them”.
 Wherever possible try to find out where your patient’s normal baseline lies.
 Family and carers are invaluable for this, as is any documentation such as the hospital passport or previous clinic letters.

 All this means that our usual assessment tools such as sepsis screens can’t always be relied upon.
-We may have to look for “softer signs” instead – difficulty in urinating, changes in gait or inability to weightbear, new confusion, reduced appetite, family or carer concern, for example.
+We may have to look for “softer signs” instead – difficulty in urinating, changes in gait or inability to weight bear, new confusion, reduced appetite, not wanting to watch a favourite TV show, family or carer concern, for example.

 Causes for any change in behaviour should be sought rigorously.
-It’s not enough to assume they are due to the underlying condition or an emotional disturbance.
-Altered behaviour may be due to pain, nausea, lightheadedness, seizures, changes in visual acuity….
+It’s not enough to assume behaviours are due to the underlying condition or an emotional disturbance.
+Altered behaviour may be due to pain, nausea, light-headedness, seizures, changes in visual acuity….
 You get the picture.
-Of course, you will only know that behaviour has changed if you know what the normal baseline is for your patient – again, don’t be afraid to ask family and carers if what you are seeing is normal for their loved one.
-There’s more on diagnostic overshadowing, where new symptoms are attributed to a pre-existing diagnosis, here: http://www.intellectualdisability.info/changing-values/diagnostic-overshadowing-see-beyond-the-diagnosis
+Of course, you will only know that behaviour has changed if you know what is normal for your patient – again, don’t be afraid to ask family and carers if what you are seeing is normal for their loved one.
+We’re all prone to diagnostic overshadowing, where new symptoms are attributed to a pre-existing diagnosis, so we have to be aware of it and ensure we’ve also considered other diagnoses.

 The practical aspects of assessing your patient can be challenging.
-Things which are second nature to us, such as saturation probes or blood pressure cuffs, might be terrifying for someone with LD.
-Sensory processing disorders may make these things actually painful for some people.
+Things which are second nature to us, such as saturation probes or blood pressure cuffs, might be terrifying for someone with a learning disability.
+Sensory processing differences may make these things actually painful for some people.
 For some they will be unfamiliar and for others far too familiar and associated with previous bad experiences.
 Some people may have specific issues with personal space or being touched.
 Take time to explain things whenever possible, demonstrate equipment or show pictures and use things like distraction or getting family members to help you.
 Leave uncomfortable or distressing interventions until the end of your assessment.
-There’s some great work going on in the community involving desensitization for procedures such as blood pressure monitoring and there is easy-read information available for people with LD about what to expect in hospital.
+There’s some great work going on in the community by learning disability nursing teams involving desensitization for procedures such as blood pressure monitoring and there is easy-read information available for people with a learning disability about what to expect in hospital.

 Don’t forget that some conditions which cause LD may be associated with specific comorbidities which may affect presentation or risk of serious illness.
 Beware medication interactions, particularly with drugs you may be unfamiliar with.